 Accurate delivery of radiation therapy directly impacts the success of cancer treatment.
 Our research is focused on the rapidly-growing field of scintillation dosimetry, or in other words, the use of scintillation detectors to measure radiation dose.
 Our work ranges from basic research on scintillator properties to detector development and clinical applications aimed at verifying precise, accurate radiation delivery.

-Our research incorporates four areas of investigation:
+Our research incorporates five areas of investigation:

-- Development of plastic scintillators applicable for brachytherapy.
+- Plastic scintillators applicable for brachytherapy.

 Our research team members are experts in these research areas and are striving to make cancer history.